uqlibrary/fez-frontend/README.md

 - `npm run test:cs`
   - Runs Prettier and ESLint checks on all Javascript files in the project, then lists files with code style issues.
 Check the other npm scripts for ways to fix the issues automatically if possible.
 - `npm run test:e2e:cc`
-  - Runs Cypress tests with code coverage checks.
-HTML report will be available under `coverage/cypress` while and after tests run.
+  - Runs playwright tests with code coverage checks.
+HTML report will be available under `coverage/playwright` while and after tests run.

 Mock data is provided for all pages and actions under `src/mock/`.